JaysFreaky/framework-plymouth/README.md

 Follow the steps below to use in a flake-enabled environment:

 ## 01. Add flake input
-Inside your flake.nix file, add theh following to your inputs:
+Inside your flake.nix file, add the following to your inputs:

 `inputs.framework-laptop.url = "github:JaysFreaky/framework-laptop";`